rixx/books.rixx.de/data/reviews/lemony-snicket/the-bad-beginning/index.md

   rating: 4
 ---

-I just, y'know, kind of ate this one up.
+I just ate this one up.
 I don't think there is a thing I dislike about it (and for the record, I think the show is just as good!).